oobabooga/text-generation-webui/README.md

 #   TORCH_CUDA_ARCH_LIST based on your GPU model
 #   APP_RUNTIME_GID      your host user's group id (run `id -g` in a terminal)
 #   BUILD_EXTENIONS      optionally add comma separated list of extensions to build
-# Edit CMD_FLAGS.txt and add in it the options you want to execute (like --listen --cpu)
+# Edit user_data/CMD_FLAGS.txt and add in it the options you want to execute (like --listen --cpu)
 #
 docker compose up --build
 ```